 To apply, students must complete the Free Application for Federal Student Aid (FAFSA) each year.
 Awards range in value up to tuition and mandatory fees.
 Apply early in order to ensure funding will be available.

-For proof of Illinois residency requirements, see Verification Guidelines.
+You may need to submit proof of Illinois residency.
+Documentation requirements are outlined on Proof of Illinois Residency 2015-2016 Award Year.
 If you are an Independent student, you must be able to show that you were a resident of the State of Illinois one full year prior to the first day of classes for the fall term of the award year in question.
 If you are a Dependent student, your parents (or a parent) must show they were residents as of the date you filed the FAFSA form.